samuelmolinari/ustwo-js/README.md

   ie: Wait for your opponent to play their turn.
 Now, open the console, select the cell they have played, and remove the ``data-player`` attribute.
 You can now play your turn on the same cell.

   You are thinking "Why on earth did that dude implement it that way?".
-As any great teacher, my answer would be "because I want to make sure you are actually reading the doc".
+Doh!
+Because I want to make sure you are actually reading the doc.

   So if you decide to play with your colleague, you can make them go insane.
 Thank me later.